-Lenders want to see a solid history of net cash flow that can clearly satisfy the loan you’re applying for.
+Lenders and Financial Institutions want to see a solid history of net cash flow that can clearly satisfy the loan you’re applying for.
 Net cash flow is simply the amount of cash that’s available after you’ve paid all of your outstanding business expenses.

 From a loan approval standpoint, the operative words are “satisfactory history.”
 Some lenders want to see 12 to 24 months worth of history.
 Lenders who are willing to assume more risk will rely on just 90 days worth of bank transactions, which can often be verified online; this can lead to quicker decisions through advanced automation.

 In addition to positive cash flow, lenders want to see a history of your ability to maintain a positive bank balance.
 Ideally, they want to see a balance that’s increasing, which is evidence that you’re growing and getting good at managing cash flow.
 This is especially important if your business is subject to market swings or other dynamics that can lead to less predictable cash flow.